delta94/brandonskerritt.github.io/_posts/2018-02-27-career-advice.md

 Again with a CV you want to use lots of statistics, talk about why you like them, show a genuine interest.

+Let's go into some more detail.

+The first paragraph is where you introduce yourself.
+What you're applying for.
+This is simply:

+>Dear Sir or Madam,
+>
+>My name is Brandon Skerritt and I am applying for the position of Book seller at Waterstones, please find enclosed my CV.

+The second paragraph is where you talk about your skills and experience.
+Unlike a CV you do not use blunt bullet pointed language here but instead talk about your experience.
+You can also explain any gaps that might appear in a CV here.

+>For as long as I can remember I've been an obsessive reader.
+I review books on GoodReads, I've written some fiction novellas in my spare time.
+I've been a book seller for the last 2 years at [Bookshop name here] and have loved every second of it.
+As well as being a book seller I've trained new employees and managed the general every day running of the store.

+The third paragraph is why you're applying.
+What do you like about the job or company you're applying to?
+Any nice anecdotes about the company?

+>Waterstones has always been my favourite bookstore.
+I've collected over 11 stampcards and try to go to Waterstones weekly to see what new books have been released.
+As well as this I regularly go to your Waterstones store.
+Sometimes I cannot help myself as a fellow book seller to rearrange books that have been misplaced or recommended books for your store based on the shelves.
+One such instance is a book titled "how to read water"; this book would of looked good next to The Cloud Collectors guide - a book on reading clouds.

+Fourth paragraph is the conclusion, where you wrap this all up.

+>I would love to work at Waterstones, especially your store since it is my favourite amongst the many I have been to.
+I hope I have the opportunity to work at this fantastic store and I hope to hear from you soon.
+>
+>With kind regards,
+>Brandon Skerritt

 # Email